 The visa is issued by the immigration authorities of the country you are planning to visit, usually a consulate or embassy in your country.
 In cases when your destination country does not have a consulate or embassy in your home country, you will have to obtain a travel visa at the embassy of another country which is authorized to issue visas for the country you will to visit.

-Each country has its own visa policy.
+Each country has its own visa policy but the application process for a visa is generally similar.
 There are many types of travel visas depending on your nationality, destination country, purpose of travel and even number of times you wish to visit that country.

 There are also a number of requirements that you will have to fulfill which vary from country to country.
 Although there are not a lot of differences since most of the immigration authorities ask for approximately the same documents, depending on your purpose of travel, you might have to submit some extra or less documents.

 However, a visa does not guarantee you will enter that country since the border guard has the final decision to make.

 There are a lot of visa types depending on the policy of your destination country.

 Usually these visas are categorized based on your purpose of visit as: